nnsvs/nnsvs/recipes/namine_ritsu_utagoe_db/icassp2023-24k-world/README.md

 In the following guide, we assume NNSVS and DiffSinger repositories are placed at $HOME/nnsvs and $HOME/DiffSinger, respectively.

+The basic strategy is to convert NNSVS's data to one of the DiffSinger's supported databases (i.e., Opencpop), so that the DiffSinger's code can be used with minimal changes.
+Once the conversion is property done, we can just use DiffSinger's codebase.

-### Convert NNSVS's dataset to DiffSinger's format
+### Convert NNSVS's dataset to Opencpop's format

 - You first need to run stage 0 for one of the icassp2023-* recipes (e.g., icassp2023-24k-mel-diffsinger-compat).
-Make sure to have the `data/acoustic` directory.
+Please make sure that `data/acoustic` directory is created.
-- Once the stage 0 is finished, you can convert the NNSVS' data to Opencpop's style by the following command:
+- After the stage 0 is finished, you can convert the NNSVS' data to Opencpop's style by the following command:

 ```
 python $HOME/nnsvs/utils/nnsvs2opencpop.py data/acoustic/ $HOME/DiffSinger/data/raw/ritsu_24k_diffsinger/segments
 ```

+Note that we only tested Namine Ritsu's database, but it should be possible to use other databases as long as the same data preparation as in the NNSVS's stage 0 is used.

 ### Feature extraction